 How much cash do you want to invest in stocks?
 We always recommend that you follow our portfolio structure.

 Set up your portfolio structure following the basic rules of: cash (0-25%), small caps (20-30%), and big cap exposure with market linked investments/ (50-75%).

 3: Where is the Overall Share Market Trading?

 Under the Radar Report will provide you with buy recommendations that we believe are strong investments right now.
-See our Best Buys table in our weekly Small Cap Report.
+See our Best Buys table in our weekly Small Cap Report which shows you which small cap shares you could buy now.
 Also, take a minute to think about the value of the overall share market.
 If you think it’s expensive, don’t put all your allocation for stocks into the market all at once.
 Or if you think the share market is in a dip, it's a very good time to invest.

 4: Best Buys Stock Ideas